Canadian Council of Ministers of the Environment (CCME)

 - Removal of floatable materials where feasible.

-The GMWC has been classified as a high-risk facility and is therefore required to meet WSER and EDO's By December 31, 2020.
+The GMWC has been classified as a high-risk facility and now meets WSER and EDO's.
 Requirements for CSO are stated in the Approval to Operate.

 Wastewater Systems Effluent Regulations (WSER)